Create a short-term forecast

 <char> <char>

-2: Expected change in daily cases Likely decreasing
+2: Expected change in daily reports Likely decreasing

 The estimates of transmission measures such as the effective reproduction number and rate of growth are similar (or the same in value) compared to when we didn’t account for incomplete observations (see quantifying transmission episode in the “Finding estimates” section).
 However the number of new confirmed cases by infection date has changed substantially in magnitude to reflect the assumption that only 40% of cases are in the data set.